Submissions

 Originality

 Papers are accepted for review by the Journal on the understanding that the material presented has not been and will not be submitted or published elsewhere.
 Papers must have been approved by all authors as well as the organization sponsoring the research.
-Submissions presenting experimentation and research results that are similar to other published work and do not add any new or additional information on use of these species as forage will not be considered for publication in the Journal.
+Submissions presenting experimentation and research results that are similar to other published work by the same authors or that do not add any new or additional information on use of these species as forage will not be considered for publication in the Journal.

 With the submission of a paper for publication, the authors agree that they adhere to and accept the Journal´s copyright and user’s notice and ethics and malpractice notice.